Profound vs. Conductor

 Surface: G2, Tier 1 · Round to: Profound · Margin: clear

 Conductor's first claim is about substance over polish.
 The directory test is review topicality: when customers write about each product, are they describing real, data-specific use?
 Profound carries 335 G2 reviews · 4.6★, and G2's summary has reviewers praising behavioral pattern analysis, long-tail LLM query data, and uncovering signals “traditional SEO tools couldn't capture.”
 That reads like customers describing data work, the opposite of generic demo-ware.
+For a hands-on look at the product itself, GrowthPact's Profound Review breaks down the dashboard, features, and pricing in detail.

 Conductor answers with the bigger pile, 765 reviews · 4.5★, though its reviewers, by G2's own read, praise the SEO/AEO data engine and content workflow across a mixed, two-decade body.
 The challenger said Profound's recommendations weren't grounded in data.
 The surface shows 335 reviews, all on-topic, describing exactly that.
 The challenger's own criterion turns back on it.